3 ways to be confident

 Think of something that excites you

 If you’re nervous or feeling unsure about an upcoming situation, try picturing a recent accomplishment or an outcome of the situation that excites you.
-Those who want to learn how to become more confident often forget that they’ve had plenty of times where they’ve exuded confidence, and reliving these moments can give them the boost they need.
+Those who want to learn how to be more confident often forget they’ve had plenty of times where they’ve exuded confidence in the past, and reliving these moments can give them the boost they need.

 Make eye contact

-Connecting with people through eye contact doesn’t just strengthen relationships – it’s one of the quickest ways to exude confidence when you meet new people.
-Use the 80/20 rule of meeting someone’s eyes 80% of the time and focusing on something else the other 20% so as not to appear too intense or make the other person uncomfortable.
+Connecting with people and showing confidence through eye contact doesn’t just strengthen relationships – it’s one of the quickest ways to exude confidence when you meet new people.
+Use the 80/20 rule of meeting someone’s eyes 80% of the time and focusing on something else the other 20% so you don’t appear too intense or make the other person uncomfortable.

 Adopt a power pose